CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 If you want to simulate a set-up such that gravity doesn't align with the vertical (`z`) coordinate (for example when simulating a tilted domain) you can wrap your option for buoyancy treatment in the `Buoyancy()` function call, which allows for the option `vertical_unit_vector`.
 This works for both `BuoyancyTracer()` and `SeawaterBuoyancy()`.
-As example, using buoyancy as a tracer in a set-up in which gravity is tilted 45 degrees about the `x` axis can be done as
+For example, a set-up in using buoyancy as a tracer and in which gravity is tilted 45 degrees about the `x` axis can be done as

 ```jldoctest buoyancy
 julia> θ = 45; # degrees